-Submitter Submission point Submitter's requests Officers' recommendation and response good.
+Submitter Submission point Submitter's requests Officers' recommendation and response maintiained where it is good.
 The change is broadly supported by other submitters including tangata whenua.
-The amendment sought would be reflected by deleting Rule 7 and including the open coast in coastal management areas addressed under Rule 8.
-58 - Te Atiawa 735 Support Retain Rule 8 prohibiting new wastewater discharges in the designated coastal Accept Support noted.
-Rule 8 is retained subject to the addition of the open coast management areas. coastal management area as requested by other submitters.
+The amendment sought would be reflected by deleting Rule 7 and including the Open Coast in coastal management areas addressed under Rule 8.
+58 - Te Atiawa 735 Support Accept Retain Rule 8 prohibiting new wastewater discharges in the designated coastal management areas.
+Support noted.
+Rule 8 is retained subject to the addition of the Open Coast coastal management area as requested by other submitters.
 Rule 9 - Sampling an d biofouling in t he Port 16 - Ministry for 736 Amend Accept Primary Industries Submitter seeks amendment to Rule 9 in order to refine how the Australian/New Zealand Anti-Fouling and In Water Cleaning Guidelines (2013) are translated into the Rules.
 In particular, to the description of fouling and the activity description.
 Amend permitted activity rule for in-water cleaning of biofouling to read: Activity: In-water cleaning of biofouling from the part of a ship, moveable object or navigation aid that is normally below the water surface, resulting in the discharge of a contaminant into water in the coastal marine area and any associated: (a) deposition on the foreshore or seabed.
 Note: If the activity does not meet the standards, terms and conditions in this Rule refer to Rule 13.
-Standards, terms and conditions: (a) the anti-foul coating on the ship, moveable structure or navigational aid shall not have exceeded its planned service life as specified by the manufacturer, and the cleaning method shall be undertaken in accordance with the coating manufacturer's recommendations; (b) microfouling (other than goose barnacles) coverage on the ship, moveable structure or navigational aid shall be less than or equal to 2 on the Level of Fouling rank (Floerl et al (2005)); The intention of Rule 9 is to provide for additional hull cleaning activities that are currently prohibited under the current Plan.
+Standards, terms and conditions: (a) the anti-foul coating on the ship, moveable structure or navigational aid shall not have exceeded its planned service life as specified by the manufacturer, and the cleaning method shall be undertaken in accordance with the coating manufacturer's recommendations; (b) microfouling may be cleaned without capture; (c) goose barnacles may be cleaned without capture; (d) macrofouling (other than goose barnacles) coverage on the ship, moveable structure or navigational aid shall be less than or equal to 2 on the Level of Fouling rank (Floert et al (2005)); The intention of Rule 9 is to provide for additional hull cleaning activities that are currently prohibited under the current Plan.
 Hull cleaning currently excludes ships that are greater than 25 meters in length and any ships that have been outside the exclusive economic zone since their last hull cleaning.
 Many second-generation coastal plans have provisions that allow the cleaning of these hulls provided the appropriate standards, terms and conditions are met.
 It is officers' opinion that the requested amendments provide additional information that strengthens Rule 9 and aligns with industry requirements and procedures.
 Officers further note that capture of macrofoul will be an important condition to ensure that the Port and surrounding areas (of note the nearby area of outstanding value) are safeguarded against any possible invasive species introduction.
 Officers recommend granting the relief requested subject to minor inconsequential word changes to align the reading of rules with the remainder of the Plan.
 The amended rule would read as follows: Activity Discharge of contaminants from the cleaning of biofouling from the part of a ship, moveable object or navigation aid that is normally below the water surface into water in the caoastal marine area and any associated: (deposition on the foreshore or seabed.